 What is small business marketing?

-Small business marketing is defined as using all the marketing channels and disciplines available in order to get exposure for your services or products to your audience.
+Small-business marketing is defined as using all the marketing channels and disciplines available in order to get exposure for your services or products.

 No matter how big or small your business, the core principles of marketing are the same.
 Of course, a small business tends to have fewer resources and smaller budgets than a corporate behemoth.

 When you’re ready to launch a marketing campaign for your small business, it will help to orient your efforts around eight main tasks:

 Before you run a marketing campaign, it’s important to get clear on what you hope to achieve.
 Do you want to raise brand awareness, acquire new customers, or increase sales?
 Your marketing objectives will help determine which marketing strategies and tactics are right for your business.